nosovsh/react-nestjs-demo-test/README.md

 # Test project

-Just a small fullstack demo application build with Nestjs and React.
-Backend was built in couple of days, frontend in couple of hours.
+This is a small full-stack demo application built with NestJS and React.
+The backend was built in a couple of days, while the frontend only took a couple of hours to create.

-User can:
+Users can:

-- list orders
+- List orders
-- see order change history
+- View order change history
-- create new dummy order
+- Create a new dummy order
-- add manager to the order
+- Add a manager to an order
-- change status of the order (Open -> InProgress -> Complete)
+- Change the status of an order (Open -> InProgress -> Complete)

-App includes:
+The application includes:

-- few backend NestJS modules
+- A few NestJS modules for the backend
-- GraphQL server
+- A GraphQL server
-- some validation
+- Some validation
-- few frontend screens
+- A few frontend screens
-- frontend types are generated from graphql schema
+- Frontend types generated from GraphQL schema
-- docker container with MongoDB
+- A Docker container with MongoDB
-- basic configuration for backend and frontend
+- Basic configuration for backend and frontend

 # Installation